Blue Derby Wild

 Join our citizen science expeditions, subscribe to our event and action mailing list.
 Help build the community movement to end native forest logging and created a North East Tasmania Gondwana National Park

 - Choose your own time to Ride and RecordBlue Derby Mountain Bike TrailsChoose your own time to Ride and RecordBlue Derby Mountain Bike Trails, Derby TAS 7264, AustraliaCitizen Science on a Mountain Bike!
-Ride and Record let's you be a scout on the ground while riding through the threatened forests around the Blue Derby MTB trails scheduled for logging.
-Use your bike, camera and GoPro to record the big trees and biodiversity of the area.
+Ride, record and recannoiter let's you be a scout on the ground while riding through the threatened forests around the Blue Derby MTB trails scheduled for logging.
+Use your bike, camera and GoPro to record the forests and any signs of logging, then email to us.